kripod/react-typed-inputs/README.md

 ##### Overridable defaults

 - `type`: Equals `"number"`.
+  - Tip: Use `"text"` in combination with custom increment/decrement controls.
+Typing a decimal point doesn’t nullify the value in that case.
 - `inputMode`: Set to one of the following only when `min >= 0`, as devices may not show a minus key (`-`).
   - `"numeric"`: When `step` is an integer, which is true unless overrided.
   - `"decimal"`: When `step` is not an integer.